luis8h/dotfiles/.config/nvim/README.md

 ##### add new lsp server
 - to add an lsp server add it to the `ensure_installed` array in `./lua/plugins/mason.lua` or use `:Mason` to install it manually
 - the plugins `mason-lspconfig` and `lsp-config` automatically enable the server with a default config
-- to override this config create a file (named after the lsp server) in the `./lsp` directory
+- to override this config create a file (named after the lsp server) in the `./after/lsp` directory
-- for some lsp servers, the `./lsp` directory does not override the default config.
-To make them work use the `./after/lsp` directory

 ##### other configuration
 - autocompletion is configured in `./lua/plugins/cmp.lua`